Czech-French writer Milan Kundera dies at 94

 He was known for dark, provocative novels dealing with the human condition and sprinkled with satire reflecting his experience of being stripped of his Czech nationality for dissent.

+"He always gave me a reason to think harder about his topics.
+And then his style, it's a complicated, long complex sentence with a punch line at the end, and it's a pleasure to read," Hlavacek added.

-Born on April 1, 1929 in the second Czech city of Brno, Kundera studied in Prague.
+Born on April 1, 1929, Kundera studied a secondary school in Brno before moving to Prague to study literary science and then screenwriting at university.

-He translated works by the French poet Guillaume Apollinaire and wrote poetry as well as short stories.
+He translated works by the French poet Guillaume Apollinaire and wrote poetry -- including a collection of poems hailing Communism -- as well as short stories.

-Kundera also taught at a film school, where his students included the future Oscar-winning director Milos Forman.
+Kundera also taught at the Prague film school, where his students included the future Oscar-winning director Milos Forman.

-His breakthrough novel "The Joke" about a young man expelled from university and the Communist Party over an innocent joke was published in 1967.
+His breakthrough novel "The Joke" about a young man expelled from university and the Communist Party over an ill-thought joke was published in 1967.

 A former Communist himself, Kundera fell out of favour with the authorities after the Prague Spring reform movement was crushed by Soviet-led armies in 1968.

-Following his departure for France, Kundera taught at the University of Rennes.
+Following his departure for France, Kundera taught at the University of Rennes and at the Paris-based School for Advanced Studies.

 Rarely speaking to the public, Kundera was stripped of Czech nationality in 1979, following the publication of "The Book of Laughter and Forgetting".